-The research focus of Harry H. Yoon, M.D., is in the development of biomarkers and therapies for esophagogastric and colorectal malignancies.
-Dr. Yoon has expertise in cancers of the digestive system, as well as cancers that spread from an unknown location — cancer of unknown primary — and Merkel cell carcinoma.
+The research focus of Harry H. Yoon, M.D., is in the development of novel therapies and the identification of biomarkers in esophagogastric and colorectal malignancies.
+He has expertise in cancers of the digestive system, as well as cancers of unknown primary and Merkel cell carcinoma.

-- Ramucirumab — an angiogenesis inhibitor.
-Dr. Yoon is the principal investigator of a U.S.-based randomized phase II trial examining the effects of ramucirumab in people with previously untreated, advanced esophagogastric adenocarcinoma.
-Ramucirumab is a monoclonal therapeutic antibody targeting vascular endothelial growth factor receptor 2.
-In addition, Dr. Yoon is principal investigator of multiple studies to identify tissue, genetic and plasma-based biomarkers that predict ramucirumab benefit.
+- Ramucirumab, an angiogenesis inhibitor.
+Dr. Yoon led an investigator-initiated national randomized phase II trial examining the effects of ramucirumab in people with previously untreated, advanced esophagogastric adenocarcinoma.
+Ramucirumab is a monoclonal therapeutic antibody targeting vascular endothelial growth factor receptor 2 (VEGFR-2), which has been shown to help people with previously treated gastric cancer live longer.
+In addition, Dr. Yoon is principal investigator of ongoing multiple studies to identify tissue, genetic and plasma-based biomarkers that predict ramucirumab benefit.

 Significance to patient care

-Dr. Yoon's research is intended to help clinicians do a better job of matching the right therapy with the right patient, so as to maximize the therapy's ability to fight the cancer while minimizing side effects.
-Dr. Yoon's approach to accomplishing this goal is through improving understanding of the molecular characteristics of tumors so that novel agents and approaches can be tailored to the patient's tumor and host profile.
+Dr. Yoon's research is intended to find cures for cancer particularly by harnessing the body's natural immune system.
+In addition, his work is intended to help clinicians do a better job of matching the right therapy with the right patient, to maximize the therapy's ability to fight the cancer while minimizing side effects.
+His approach to accomplishing this goal is through improving our understanding of the molecular characteristics of tumors so that novel agents and approaches can be tailored to the patient's tumor and host profile.

-- Recipient, Charles F. and Marcia L. Forcey Career Development Award in Esophageal Cancer Research
+- Recipient, Charles F. and Marcia L. Forcey Career Development Award in Esophageal Cancer Research, 2011-2013